Th3taa/Co-ordiNet/README.md

    - Complete access to all events
    - Can create and manage all event types
    - Can add/remove students from any event

+### For Admins (admin.py)
+- Login with your admin account
+- Manage Students by Updating Details or Deleting them
+- Add Students with complete Details

 ## Event ID Format